Brian Rose preparing to make his return in Liverpool on Friday night

 The Blackpool middleweight is aiming for a dominant victory in his six-rounder at the Liverpool Olympia, knowing a win could set him up for a showdown with Preston rival Scott Fitzgerald.

-Rose will be the overwhelming favourite to claim the win, taking on a fighter that has lost 40 of his 56 contests as a professional – although only eight of those defeats have come via KO.
+Rose will be the overwhelming favourite to claim the win, taking on a fighter that has lost 10 of his 19 contests as a professional – although only two of those defeats have come via KO.

 “I’m focused on this fight because I need to get the job done otherwise this fight with Scott will never materialise,” Rose told The Gazette.